syncfusion-content/flutter-docs/Flutter/XlsIO/working-with-cell-formatting.md

 Condition may be &lt;, &gt;, =, >=, &lt;=, &lt;&gt; and value may be any number.<br/><br/>Note: A number format may contain up to two conditions.<br/></td>
 </tr>
 </table>

-XlsIO provides support for reading and writing various built-in and custom number formats in a cell by using the **NumberFormat** property of **Range** class.
+XlsIO provides support for reading and writing various built-in and custom number formats in a cell by using the NumberFormat property of Range class.
 The following code snippet illustrates how to set different number formats in a worksheet range.
+{% tabs %}
 {% highlight dart %}
  //Create a new Excel document.
   Workbook workbook = new Workbook();